Taresu/quick_algorithms/README.md

 * Crescent sorting, with random pivot.

-**algorithm apparently not working!**
-* Decrescent sorting, with pivot being the array element of the last position;
+**algorithm apparently not working!**: Decrescent sorting, with pivot being the array element of the last position;

-**algorithm not done yet!**
-* Decrescent sorting, with random pivot.
+**algorithm not done yet!**: Decrescent sorting, with random pivot.

 Benchmark / Time average: